• Skip to main content

 contact us

-Lastly, Guide To Immigration Law can help a guest ranch get temporary employees through the H-2B program.
+Lastly, We can help a guest ranch get temporary employees through the H-2B program.
 If you have any of these needs, please contact us for more information.
 We will be happy to provide you with one of our strategy consultations.
 We can help by taking the burden of visa applications off your shoulders so that you can focus on the thing you love: farming and ranching.

 Browse here to know more in detail about Parole in Place Green Card